-It is a very common condition affecting the middle aged people.
-It usually occurs between the age of 20 and 40 years.
-Melasma is more common in females than males.
+Melasma is a very common condition affecting middle-aged people.
+Melasma occurs between the age of 20 and 40 years.
+It is more commonly seen in females than in males.

-It can lead to considerable embarrassment and distress.
+It is a skin problem that can lead to considerable embarrassment and distress.

-There is evidence of strong genetic predisposition to melasma.
-One in every three people report a positive family history.
+There is evidence of a strong genetic predisposition to melasma.
+One in every three people reports a positive family history.

-Melasma commonly arises in healthy adults.
-Chronic sun exposure causes increased deposition of melanin within the dermis, which persists long-term.
-Exposure to ultraviolet radiation (UVR) worsens the pigmentation because it activates the melanocytes to produce more melanin.
+It commonly arises in healthy adults.
+Chronic sun exposure leads to increased deposition of melanin pigment within the dermis, which persists for long-term.
+Exposure to ultraviolet radiation (UVR) worsens pigmentation because it activates the melanocyte cells in the skin to produce more melanin.

 Sun exposure and sun damage